Safety Officers

 Mega-Studio Experience

-Safety pros skilled with the unique needs of Hengdian World Studios, Qingdao Oriental Movie Metropolis, and other major Chinese studio complexes where 70% of period dramas are filmed.
+Our safety pros know the special demands of Hengdian World Studios, Qingdao Oriental Movie Metropolis, and other major Chinese studios, where 70% of period dramas are filmed.

 03.